 What were Samuel’s dates of birth and death?

-Samuel’s birth: many Rankin researchers, including a “findagrave” website for the Goshen Presbyterian Cemetery in Belmont where Samuel was buried, say that he was born in 1732.
+Date of birth: many Rankin researchers, including a “findagrave” website for the Goshen Presbyterian Cemetery in Belmont where Samuel was buried, say that he was born in 1732.
 His tombstone has disappeared, or at least my husband and I couldn’t find it when we visited the cemetery in August 2001.
 I haven’t seen any evidence that he was born in 1732, although that doesn’t mean there isn’t any.
 So far as I have found, the only evidence of his birth date is on a film titled “Pre-1914 Cemetery Inscription Survey, Gaston Co., prepared by the Historical Records Survey Service Division, Works Progress Administration.”
 That survey, taken during the Great Depression when the tombstone was obviously still extant, says that Samuel Rankin was born in 1734.
-Of course, even in the 1930s, the stone was already more than a century old and could easily have been misread.
-Or Samuel’s children might not have known his actual date of birth – and Samuel wasn’t around to correct them.
-However, the WPA survey is apparently the only available evidence.
+Of course, even in the 1930s, the stone was more than a century old and could easily have been worn or misread.
+Further, Samuel’s children might not have known his actual date of birth – and Samuel wasn’t around to correct them.
+In any event, the WPA survey is apparently the only available evidence.

 Where was Samuel born?

 Many Rankin researchers claim Samuel was born in New Castle County, Delaware.
-That is probably a holdover from when many believed he was a son of Joseph Rankin of New Castle.
-Since that has been disproved, there is no logic for placing Samuel’s birth where Joseph lived.
+That is probably because many believed he was a son of Joseph Rankin of New Castle.
+Since that has been disproved by YDNA, there is no logic for placing Samuel’s birth where Joseph lived.
 In fact, I found no evidence of a Rankin named Samuel in New Castle County in the relevant time frame, although there are many records concerning Joseph’s proved sons (Thomas, Joseph Jr., John and William) and possible sons (Robert and James).
 There seems to be no evidence for any place of birth for Samuel, or even any evidence that he was born in the colonies rather than on the other side of the Atlantic.

 Where did Samuel and Eleanor marry, and who were her parents?